 “Count All Women’s Lives!”: Abolition Feminism vs Racial Femicide”

 “Where do We Go From Here?: Abolition or Fascism”

 Thursday, March 4, 12:30pm CT

-CO-SPONSORED BY THE UW-MADISON DEPARTMENT OF GEOGRAPHY AND FREEDOM INC.
+CO-SPONSORED BY THE UW-MADISON DEPARTMENTS OF AFRO-AMERICAN STUDIES AND GEOGRAPHY AND FREEDOM INC.

 Due to COVID-19 all Havens Wright Center events will be hosted online via zoom this semester.
 To attend an event you must register in advance on Eventbrite (click on the links above).
 You will be sent a confirmation email after registering, and on the day of the talk you will be sent a link to join the zoom call, along with instructions on how to do this.
 If you do not receive the meeting link please make sure to check your junk mail folder.
 For any additional information on how to use the technology please email firstname.lastname@example.org.